gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/terraform/how-to-dry-your-reference-architecture/index.md

----
-pagination_label: DRY your Reference Architecture
+# DRY your Reference Architecture
----

-# Intro

 This guide walks you through how to DRY (don’t repeat yourself) up the Terragrunt configurations in the [Gruntwork Reference